-Later this March, the U.N.’s Group of Governmental Experts will meet to discuss developments and strategies regarding lethal autonomous weapons systems.
-Here’s what to know in advance.
+On March 25-29, the U.N.’s Group of Governmental Experts (GGE) will meet for the third consecutive year to discuss developments and strategies in the field of lethal autonomous weapons systems (LAWS).

 Natalie Salmanowitz is a third-year student at Harvard Law School.
 Prior to law school, she worked as a Fellow at Stanford Law School’s Program in Neuroscience and Society.
 She holds a B.A. in Neuroscience from Dartmouth College, and a M.A. in Bioethics and Science Policy from Duke University.